grafana/k6-docs/docs/sources/k6-studio/components/test-generator.md

 End: /details
 ```

-#### JSON Selector
+#### JSON selector

 This selector is ideal when your target value is in a JSON payload or response body.
-It uses simple dot notation to access nested properties.
-For example, to match values in this JSON:
+It uses dot notation to access nested properties.
+For example, in this JSON:

 ```json
 {